mole3421278/Daibotuten-futures-trading-optimizer-bot/README.md

 It also shows to the user three indicators:
 - The fear and greed index of the current and previous day (lower values stand for fear and higher values stand for greed)
 - The whale movements on chain
-- The whale liquidations on the major exchanges
+- The whale liquidations on the major exchanges (so to not be confused it with your own liquidations)

 Use them to maximize the profit stopping and resuming the bot in the right times, following your own strategy.